How to do Transformer testing using a Multimeter: Simple DIY

 Transformer check with a multimeter

 We have very limited resources to check and test the transformer at home or in the lab.
-The methods explained in this article are simple and practical in nature.
+The methods explained in this article are simple and practical.
 This requires just a multimeter to perform the test.

-We can do the following check of the transformer using a multimeter:
+We can do the following check for the transformer using a multimeter:

 • Resistance of the primary winding